pgodwin-cdu/NDVI_moisture_EastSumba_2023/README.md

 **NDVI_L7_Haharu.tif** is a .tif file generated in GEE as a composite image of median NDVI values between 2000 and 2018 with a cloud mask applied.
 This script we used to create this image is here: <br>
 https://code.earthengine.google.com/c3118944cf7c27df7b3eb7fcdc4013e7

-**CCF_NDVI_Rainfall** R Script to generate cross correlation values and plots for monthly Landsat 7 NDVI data at the Haharu district scale and monthly rainfall data.
+**CCF_NDVI_Rainfall** is the R Script we used to generate cross correlation values and plots for monthly Landsat 7 NDVI data at the Haharu district scale and monthly rainfall data.